ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-15-aws-devops.md

 * CloudFormation with Chef - better for longer deployments

 * CloudFormation with Elastic BeanStalk - less flexible than OpsWorks; better with immutable deployments

+### Scenario -> Product

+- maintain capacity; Speed not issue = rolling with batch ; Opsworks?
+Cloudformation

+- in-place?
+Opsworks &amp; CodeDeploy

+- Super fast? in-place; all-at-once faster than rolling

+- Consistent or lots of deployments? in-place

+- No DNS change? all-at-once, rolling, immutable, blue/green with launch config change OR ASG swap

+- No downtime?
+Blue/Green or rolling

+- Pre-baked AMI?
+Cloudformation &amp; OpsWorks

+- Canary Analysis = Route53 or an ELB; not well supported with Elastic Beanstalk